lopezdsr/sql-query/sqlref/sql_reference.template.md

 * Column 2: account number
 * Column 3: transaction amount

-The example shows how to create a cumulative distribution of transaction amounts using the analytic function `CUME_DIST()`.
+The example shows how to create a cumulative distribution of transaction amounts by using the analytic function `CUME_DIST()`.
-The `CUME_DIST()` function returns the percentage of rows having a value less than or equal to the current row’s value.
+The `CUME_DIST()` function returns the percentage of rows that have a value less than or equal to the current row’s value.

 ```sql
 -- cumulative distribution of transaction amounts